openshift/training/beta-3-setup.md

 databases from Red Hat, but may also create their own builders, DBs, and other images.
 This system provides a great deal of flexibility.

 Feel free to look around `image-streams.json` for more details.
+As you can see, we have provided definitions for EAP and Tomcat builders as well as other DBs and etc. Please feel free to experiment with these - we will attempt to provide sample apps as time progresses.

 When finished, let's go move over to the web console to create our "application".

 ### Adding Code Via the Web Console
 If you go to the web console and then select the "Sinatra Example" project,